mazwat/mazwat.github.io/final-submission-preparation.md

 There are some essential elements that should be included:

  1. A **video** showing your game/experiecne/robot functioning as intended.
 It should show your control system, any enclosures and your UI or interface.
 A person should be seen to be using/playing the project.
- 2. **5 images** than show the electronics,wiring and the enclosure and game screens (if you have them)
+ 2. **5 images** than show the electronics,wiring, CAD designs and the enclosure and game screens (if you have them)
  3. A **Unity project** (if your project requites a game or GUI element).
  4. **Arduino files** - .ino and any other libraries - .cpp and Header files (if used).
- 5. CAD files.
-If you enclsoure required the use o
+ 5. **CAD files**.
+If your enclsoure required the use of Fusion or a similar CAD application include images/files in your repo.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDQ3NDYyNDEsODMwNTc2NDY0LDIzNT
+eyJoaXN0b3J5IjpbOTMyNTU0MTAxLDgzMDU3NjQ2NCwyMzU1OT
-U5NjQyNl19
+Y0MjZdfQ==
 -->